by Jenn Lukens

 While his team’s creation of standardized data collection has had success, the biggest barrier they encountered was communication breakdown with partnering SNFs.
 “Everyone can agree with the need for a uniformed communication process for transitions of care,” said Schnelle.
 “The problem was that there is such a high turnover rate that makes it very difficult to get people competent in using those pathways.”

-Across the country, turnover rates for nursing care centers reached 43.9% for all employees and over 50% for registered nurses, according to the latest American Health Care Association Staffing Report.
+Across the country, turnover rates (no longer available online) for nursing care centers reached 43.9% for all employees and over 50% for registered nurses, according to the latest American Health Care Association Staffing Report.
 Recruitment and retention challenges are common across rural healthcare entities providing PAC.
 Empowering and training staff, maximizing community partnerships, involving community health workers, and applying new technology are just some ways for rural healthcare leaders to create incentives for staff to join, or stay on, a healthcare team.

 PAC Transitional Care Model Creates a Win-Win-Win

 Dr. Mark Lindsay is a pulmonologist at Mayo Clinic Health System in Wisconsin.
 In the year 2000, he initiated a proposal to improve transitions from Mayo’s tertiary hospitals (Eau Claire and Rochester) to their outlying Critical Access Hospitals (CAHs).
 Lindsay stated, “Provider handoffs and transitions between facilities are two of the areas we score the lowest in healthcare.”

 Lindsay referred back to a Transitional Care model he helped develop for a skilled nursing facility in Chippewa Falls, Wisconsin, for patients on ventilators.
 The rate of patients weaned from ventilators with this program was over 60%, and nurse assistant turnover rates dropped to half of the SNF’s normal rate, falling much lower than industry benchmarks.